pkjr002/ISMIP_TFW/README.md

-## New estimate of Total Fresh water (including floating ice)
+## Total Fresh Water (TFW) Forcing estimated from ISMIP6
-This is a repo for creating New estimate of Total Fresh water which will now including floating ice.
-This will be computed using the the ISMIP6 data archive.
+This is a repo to track the computation, QC and visualization of a new estimate of TFW forcing that will include the floating ice component.
+This will be computed using the the raw-ISMIP6 data archive.
+PostProcessed data will be used with GISS-ModelE.

-Currently this repo will be structured as `mat` and `jupyter` folders which will serve as workspaces.
-After data is extracted and the new estimate is computed, I will consolidated for data extraction and export.
+*Note* Currently, this repository is structured with `mat` and `jupyter` folders that serve as workspaces.
+After the data has been extracted and the new TFW estimate computed, the files in these folders will be cleaned.